Camwecuddle/myShell/README.md

 # myShell
-Intro to Computer Systems class project where I had to implement my own shell terminal with basicc functions.
+Intro to Computer Systems class project where I had to implement my own shell terminal with basic functions.